Huginn and Muninn fly each day over earth. I fear for Huginn, that he come not back, yet more I fear for Muninn. - Grímnismál, Poetic Edda

 However, even with the lessons learned from earlier avian provolves, the avian cranium allowed for only so much expansion before drag increased to unsustainable levels.
 With these constraints the FESs became aware of the tradeoff in resources allocated to processing information (thought) versus the storage of information (memory).
 Influenced by their Norse translations, they came to the conclusion that instead of provolving one species excelling at both, that specialization in mental skills would be the better route to take.
 The species that would become Huginn was capable of more advanced feats of abstract thought, whereas the species that would become Muninn was more efficient at learning, storing, and recalling memories.
 While both Huginn and Muninn were sophonts in their own right, each species would rely on the other to cover for its inherent deficiencies.

-By 194 the expert systems had self-sufficient breeding populations of several hundred individuals for both species.
+By 240 the expert systems had self-sufficient breeding populations of several hundred individuals for both species, and the provolution project was considered successful.
 A brief fad grew up around them and lasted until they were displaced by focus on newer provolved species from an entertainment industry targeting a neophilic public.
 IntraGenics would retain a near monopoly on genemod services for both species over the next several decades, returning the cost of their initial investment in the research project several times over.
 Both Huginn and Muninn became increasingly aware of the depiction of corvids in various folklores and mythologies, and for the most part embraced this identity.
 While their creation predates the Pan-Sophontist movement, both species became highly publicized examples of the potential benefits for provolving species.
 The two species had a knack for electronics, finances, manufacturing, and military reconnaissance.
 They were respected in most communities for their ability to carry out potentially hazardous jobs in difficult to reach places.
 However, this respect rarely translated into full sentient rights.

 Throughout the Interplanetary Age various portions of the Huginn and Muninn genomes were incorporated into emerging species of avian provolved and rianths incorporating avian features, most notably the proud Eagle people and the shamanic Crow people.
 Huginn and Muninn themselves did not stay static, and by the late Nanotech Age they began using DNI to expand their mental abilities.
 This new technology started a breakdown of the symbiotic relationship between the two species since they no longer had to rely on each other.
 When the Nanodisaster of the sixth century A.T. struck it proved especially devastating to both species.
 Small remnant populations became isolated, resulting in several allopatric speciation (also called geographical speciation) events.